Not everyone has one, not everyone wants one, and not everyone wants to share it if they do.

 These services provide a phone number you can use for a very short period of time to receive an SMS message.
 You then walk away from that number, but the account that required a phone number thinks you have one.

 Important: you will not be able to receive SMS messages from that number in the future.
 If you ever need to provide additional verification that you are you via a text message, you will not be able to.
-You may lose access to your account, or have a significantly more difficult time regaining access.
+You may lose access to your account or have a significantly more difficult time regaining access.

 Needless to say, I can’t recommend this approach in general, since it sets you up to lose your account in even more situations than not having a phone number configured at all.
 But it might be an appropriate solution for some, as long as you’re aware of the risks going in.

 I also recommend you subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.
-(And no phone number needed.)
+(And no phone number is needed.)